stacks-network/docs/_core/smart/overview.md

 # Introduction to Clarity
 {:.no_toc}

-Clarity is a smart contracting language for use with the Stacks 2.0 Blockchain.
+Clarity is a smart contracting language for use with the Stacks 2.0 blockchain.
 It supports programmatic control over digital assets.

 * TOC
 {:toc}

 ## Smart contracts

-Smart contracts allow two parties to exchange anything of value (money, property, shares), in an automated, auditable, and secure way _without the services of a middleman_.
-Nick Szabo introduced the canonical metaphor for smart contracts, a vending machine.

-In Nick Szabo's metaphor, the vending machine is the smart contract.
-The buyer and machine owner are the two parties.
-A vending machine executes a set of hard-coded actions when the buyer engages with it.
-The machine displays the items and their prices.
-A buyer enters money into the machine which determines if the amount fails to mee, meets, or exceeds an item's price.
-Based on the amount, the machine asks for more money, dispenses an item, or dispenses and item and change.

-If you are new to smart contracts concepts, you should read <a href="https://blockgeeks.com/guides/smart-contracts/" target="_blank">a good general explanation</a> first.
+Smart contracts encode and enforce the rules for curating this data, and are often used to ensure that users can exchange valuable data in an automated and secure way.
+For example, a smart contract could allow anyone to add a new movie to a movie catalog, but require that someone first pay for a decryption key before anyone can view it.
+To do this, the smart contract could be written such that the movie creator had to publicly disclose the decryption key in order to receive payment.
+Such a system would allow movie creators to make money by adding movies to the movie catalog that people want to watch.

+Because smart contracts run on top of a blockchain, anyone can query them, and anyone can submit transactions to run their code.
+The blockchain stores the history of all accepted transactions, so anyone can audit the blockchain in order to independently verify that an app's global shared state has been managed correctly according to the smart contract's rules.

 ## Use cases